nibblesky/react-ifdo/README.md

 ##### 7. Wish List Analysis

 Lastly, the wish list page.
 You must create a separation value for the wish list with `w` .
 And be careful when you write the `_NB_LO.push()` function.
+You also need to set the member attribute value at the top.

 ###### ReactIFDO._NB_LO.push({PC : '', PN : 'Product Name', CT : '', AM : 'Amount', PR : 'Product Total Amount'});